-The Fairness axiom evaluates the equity of bandwidth allocation among competing agents, which is reflected in the distribution of their congestion window sizes at equilibrium.
-Simple metrics such as the ratio of minimum to maximum window size are ill-suited to a path-aware system where recent migrants naturally have small windows; we therefore use variance as a more robust statistical measure of distribution equality. \begin{axiom}[Fairness] An MPCC protocol is said to be $\eta$-fair if, in the dynamic equilibrium, the variance of the congestion window sizes across the entire population of agents is equal to $\eta$.
-The fairness rating is thus:
+\begin{axiom}[Fairness] Fairness evaluates the equity of bandwidth allocation.
+Because recent migrants naturally have small windows, simple min/max ratios are ill-suited.
+We instead use the population-wide variance of congestion window sizes at equilibrium as a robust statistical measure:

-where the variance is computed over the stationary distribution of window sizes once the system has reached equilibrium.
-This value is determined by analyzing the underlying Markov process that governs a single agent's window evolution, as shown in Figure~\ref{fig:fairness_markov}, which yields a convergent value for $\eta$ as shown in Figure~\ref{fig:fairness_computation}.
-Lower values of $\eta \ge 0$ are more desirable, with $\eta=0$ corresponding to perfect equity. \end{axiom}
+Unlike instantaneous-rate metrics (e.g., Jain's index), window variance directly captures the persistent inequity induced by migration resets and differing continuity times, the dominant unfairness mechanism in our model.
+This value is computed from the stationary distribution of the underlying Markov process governing a single agent's window evolution (see Figures~\ref{fig:fairness_markov} and~\ref{fig:fairness_computation}).
+Lower values of $\eta \ge 0$ are desirable, with $\eta=0$ indicating perfect equity. \end{axiom}

-Finally, we introduce Responsiveness as a new axiom, unique to the path-aware context.
-It captures the agility with which agents can discover and exploit better-performing paths, a core capability of path-aware networking. \begin{axiom}[Responsiveness] Unlike metrics derived from equilibrium properties, Responsiveness is an intrinsic parameter of the MPCC protocol itself.
-A protocol is said to be $\rho$-responsive, where $\rho$ is the per-step probability that an agent on a suboptimal path will migrate to the least-utilized path.
+\begin{axiom}[Responsiveness] Responsiveness is unique to the path-aware context, capturing the agility with which agents exploit better paths.
+Unlike outcomes derived from equilibrium, we treat this as an intrinsic protocol parameter that stands in tension with other goals.
+A protocol is $\rho$-responsive if $\rho$ is the per-step probability of migrating from a suboptimal path:

-While not an outcome of the system dynamics, we treat it as an axiom because it represents a desirable property that, as our analysis will show, stands in fundamental tension with other performance goals.
-Higher values of $\rho \in (0, 1]$ correspond to a more agile and adaptive protocol. \end{axiom}